apollographql/apollo-client/docs/source/caching/cache-configuration.md

 If a field accepts arguments, you can specify an array of `keyArgs` in the field's `FieldPolicy`.
 This array indicates which arguments are **key arguments** that are used to calculate the field's value.
 Specifying this array can help reduce the amount of duplicate data in your cache.

-Let's say your schema defines a query named `monthForNumber` that returns the details of a `Month` type, given a provided `number` argument (January for `1` and so on).
-The `number` argument is a key argument for this query, because it is used when calculating the query's result:
+Let's say your schema's `Query` type includes a `monthForNumber` field that returns the details of a `Month` type, given a provided `number` argument (January for `1` and so on).
+The `number` argument is a key argument for this field, because it is used when calculating the field's result:

 ```ts
 const cache = new InMemoryCache({